 Open to view video.

-Open to view video.
 With the explosion of new technologies in wound care the wound care provider can have a tendency to overlook the importance of wound dressings.
 This includes how dressing function contributes to healing.
 Ever since George Winter discovered the importance of moist wound healing in the early 1960’s, thousands of wound dressings have entered the market.
 This abundance makes dressing selection confusing for wound care providers.
-This presentation will review mechanisms of action, or functional abilities, of wound dressings and wound assessments necessary to match dressing function.
-Furthermore, we will review the use of wound dressings with new wound dressing technologies.
-Detriments to improper dressing selection and the importance of following manufacturer guidelines will be discussed.
-Finally, building a formulary with the greatest versatility will be reviewed.

 Bibliography: Navigating Wound Dressing Selection